boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 * Body
 * Arm

 Each dance move requires one or more of these tracks.
 Moves that use different tracks can be run simultaneously in any combination.
+In Choreographer, a track is represented as a horizontal section in the timeline view.
 For example, here is a screenshot from Choreographer of a script that combines moves in all three tracks:

 ![](images/main_image1.png)